 When to check tyre balancing?

 Point S recommends to balance the rear wheels as well as the front wheels to protect your tyres from wear and optimize their lifetime.
-Tyres and wheels should be checked and balanced every 20,000 kms and every time a tyre is repaired, replaced or fitted.
+Tyres and wheels should be checked and balanced every 20,000 km and every time a tyre is repaired, replaced or fitted.
+Make an appointment or visit your Point S centre to get your tyres balanced properly.